hkatic/clock/readme.md

 * Time and date display format: use these combo boxes to configure how NVDA will announce time and date when you press NVDA+F12 once or twice quickly, respectively.
 * Interval: choose the time announcement interval from this combo box (off, every 10 minutes, 15 minutes, 30 minutes, or every hour).
 * Time announcement (enabled if interval is not off): choose between speech and sound, sound only, or speech only.
-* Clock chime sound (enabled if interval is not off): Select the default clock chime sound for both intervals and the top of the hour.
+* Clock chime sound (enabled if interval is not off): Select the default clock chime sound for  intermediate minutes and the top of the hour.
 * Separate hour and intermediate minute chimes (enabled if interval is not off, disabled by default): Enable this checkbox to customize chimes for intermediate minutes separately from the hourly chime.
   * Intermediate minutes chime sound (enabled if "Separate hour and intermediate minute chimes" is checked): Select the clock chime sound specifically for intermediate minutes.
 * Quiet hours (enabled if interval is not off): select this checkbox to configure quiet hours range when automatic time announcement should not occur.